aashay4123/Authentication-Nodejs/README.md

-# Authentication-Nodejs
+# Building Security

-To have a preview of the webapp visit https://aashayphirke.herokuapp.com/portfolios
+To have a preview of the webapp visit https://building-security-automation.herokuapp.com/

-## What I Learned

-**Tools used: React, Node js, MongoDB, Express

-**implementation of google, facebook Authentication

-**email verification using node js
+[IN PROGRESS]